-The main source of flood risk to the site is from High Lode and small field drains.
+Although the site is not directly adjacent to a watercourse, the main sources of flood risk to the site is from High Lode.
 There is also a residual risk to the site in the event of failure or overtopping of High Lode's embankments.
-Surface water flood risk is minimal.
+Surface